-We are developing a Flooring Resource Center at Floors To Your Home (.com), a place to find information, instruction and tips on flooring in general.
-It’s only just gone live, and we’ll be building it up throughout this year.
-In preparation for each page or section in the Resource Center, we consult installers we trust, books, sources on the internet – everything we can find, and end up with gatherings of information which are about as organized as a full Toys-For-Tots box, so we compile the info and give it a readable form, illustrate it with pictures or video, and then add it to the website.
-We have a lot of future pages in the Random Facts format, and it may be a while before they appear, as we move ahead one page at a time.
-One such section will be on the installation of vinyl flooring, and we have accumulated some tips we don’t want to wait so long to share, so from our Vault of Forthcoming Information, we bring you this golden hodge-podge of installation tips for vinyl plank flooring * (see the standard disclaimer below).
+We are always developing our Flooring Learning Center at Floors To Your Home (.com), a place to find information, instruction and tips on flooring in general.
+In preparation for each page or section in the Learning Center, we consult installers we trust, books, sources on the World Wide Interweb - everything we can find, and end up with gatherings of information which are about as organized as a full Toys-For-Tots box.
+So then we compile the info and give it a readable form, illustrate it with pictures or video, and then add it to the website.
+One section will focus on the installation of vinyl flooring, and we have accumulated some tips we don't want to wait so long to share, so from our Vault of Forthcoming Information, we bring you this golden hodge-podge of installation tips for vinyl plank flooring * (see the standard disclaimer below).

 These tips assume that you plan to install vinyl plank flooring, and that you already have the specific instructions you need to do it properly.